TobiPeterG/AMU/README.md

   USE AT YOUR OWN RISK!
   POWER LOSS DURING UPDATES CAN LEAVE THE SYSTEM IN AN UNBOOTABLE STATE!

-  __Using an Ubuntu-based distro?
-Have a look here: https://github.com/TobiPeterG/ubuntu_automatic_updates__

   This script will install my custom script to update your system when it's being shutdown.
 It is tested on Manjaro 21.1.6, but should